nadinekuo/TUD-CS4240-Deep-Learning/README.md

 ## 4.1 Self-Attention / Transformers

+Checkout https://peterbloem.nl/blog/transformers for details explanations and illustrations!
+In this post, Transformers are defined as:

+> Any architecture designed to process a connected set of units—such as the tokens in a sequence or the pixels in an image—where the only interaction between units is through self-attention.

-- Whereas RNNs are not parallelizable by nature, Transformers are making inference way more efficient
+- Whereas RNNs are not parallelizable by nature, Transformers are - making training much faster!
 - Similarly as with RNNs, the no. of params does not grow as the sequence length increases!
-- Trainable params for Query, Key and Value vectors: $W_q, W_k, W_v$
+- Trainable $k$ x $k$ weight matrices for Query, Key and Value vectors: $W_q, W_k, W_v$
+    - Shared across layers, like with CNNs and RNNs
+    - The "sliding window" in self-attention can be seen as sort of convolution, but Transformers are much better at capturing long-range dependencies

 Self-attention layer with single head: